POCSO case: Kerala HC denies anticipatory bail to Kochi hotel owner and another | Law-Order

 - India

-Justice Gopinath P denied any relief to Hotel 18 owner Roy J Vayalat and his friend Syju M Thankachan.
+Justice Gopinath P denied any relief to Hotel 18 owner Roy J Vayalat and his friend Syju M Thankachan, saying that they are not entitled to anticipatory bail in view of the nature of allegations against them.

+The court also said that there appears to be some material that would indicate that custodial interrogation of the accused, especially Vayalat and Thankachan, would be necessary for a proper investigation into the crime.

-The court, however, granted anticipatory bail to co-accused Anjali Vadakkepurakkal in the case.
+The court, however, granted anticipatory bail to co-accused Anjali Vadakkepurakkal solely for the reason that she is a woman and aged 24 years.

-The detailed order containing the reasons for the decision is not yet available.

-''The (section) 164 statement shows how the entire thing was planned.
-There is sufficient material in it to indicate that accused no. 3 (Anjali Vadakkepurakkal) had practically enticed the girl by saying she (minor) will be made a model.

-''She (Anjali) made her (minor) do all sorts of things, made her wear all kinds of dresses, took her photographs, I cannot say anything more than that regarding the 164 statement,'' the judge had said.
+While granting her the relief, the court noted that the fact she requested the minor victim to reset her mother's mobile phone to erase any images or videos of the incident was ''troubling''.

+The court granted her anticipatory bail subject to her executing a bond for a sum of Rs one lakh with two solvent sureties each of the same amount.

+The victim's mother too had told the court that she, her daughter and the two other women were taken to Kochi on the false pretext of a business meeting and the intention was to take them to the two accused men.

+After hearing all sides, the court agreed with the stand of the prosecution and the victim's mother and said, ''Prima facie, this indicates that the de facto complainant (mother), her minor daughter and two other women were brought to Cochin on a false pretext''.

-According to the complainant mother, who was an employee of Vadakkepurakkal, the latter had invited her and her daughter to Hotel 18 under the guise of a meeting and there Vayalat had allegedly molested the minor and also video recorded the same.
+According to the complainant mother, who was an employee of Vadakkepurakkal, the latter had invited her and her daughter to Hotel 18 under the guise of a meeting and there Vayalat had allegedly molested the minor.

-After the mother and daughter left the hotel, Vadakkepurakkal allegedly circulated the video and other photographs of the minor on social media and to others, the complaint has claimed.
+After the mother and daughter left the hotel, Vadakkepurakkal allegedly circulated photographs of the minor on social media and to others, the complaint has claimed.

 Hotel 18, Vayalat and Thankachan recently came in the news in connection with the deaths of three people, including two models, in a car accident which allegedly resulted as the latter was chasing them in his four-wheeler.